 - The LinkedIn Discover feature will soon be curated by LinkedIn’s editorial team instead of by the existing algorithm.
-This is good news because it means that your content has a chance to be seen by the right people, rather than just those who are already connected to you.
+This is good news because it means that your content can be seen by the right people rather than just those who are already connected to you.

 - LinkedIn also announced the return of its Creator Accelerator Program.
 It’s an excellent opportunity for new B2B creators to tap into the broader LinkedIn network, learn from others and continue to build their knowledge and expertise.
 I applied for the first one and wasn’t selected, but it sounds like this will be an ongoing program, so keep an eye out for future cohorts.
 Apply here.

 - LinkedIn also released the LinkedIn Podcast Network, an in-house podcast platform featuring B2B-related news and other shows hosted by some of the platform’s biggest B2B creators.

 - LinkedIn has also announced that it will allow its users to post carousels, swipeable photos, or videos, empowering creators to share knowledge more visually to inform, inspire and connect with others on the platform.